perladvent/perldotcom/content/article/bang-bang.md

 ## perl is a nice guy

-When we execute a file without explicitely giving an interpreter (for instance like `./myscript.pl`), it is the job of the shebang to give to the shell the hint of which interpren the case an interpreter is already given on the command line, it is the one that will be used.
+When we execute a file without explicitely giving an interpreter (for instance like `./myscript.pl`), it is the job of the shebang to give to the shell/OS the hint of which interpreter to use to run the file.
+In the case an interpreter is already given on the command line, it is the one that will be used.

 For instance `Rscript script.R` will execute `script.R` with `Rscript` interpreter.